The person at the center of this case

 On March 22, 2023, a federal arrest warrant was issued for Ryzhenkov in the United States District Court, Northern District of Texas, Dallas, Texas, after he was charged with Conspiracy to Commit Fraud and Related Activity in Connection with Computers; Intentional Damage to a Protected Computer; Transmitting a Demand in Relation to Damaging a Protected Computer; and Conspiracy to Commit Money Laundering.
 Remarks: Ryzhenkov is believed to reside in Russia, possibly Moscow.

-A federal arrest warrant was issued for Aleksandr Ryzhenkov in the United States District Court, Northern District of Texas, Dallas, Texas, for conspiracy to commit fraud, intentional damage to protected computers, transmitting ransom demands, and conspiracy to commit money laundering.
+A federal arrest warrant was issued for Aleksandr Ryzhenkov in the United States District Court, Northern District of Texas, Dallas, Texas for conspiracy to commit fraud, intentional damage to protected computers, transmitting ransom demands, and money laundering conspiracy.